reactgular/observables/README.md

 ----
 ### distinctStringify

-Emits all items emitted by the source Observable that are distinct by comparison using `JSON.stringify()` on each value.
+Emits all items from the source Observable that are distinct by comparison using `JSON.stringify()` on each value.

+> Arrays with same values in different orders will be seen as different, and the same for objects with properties in different order.

 ```typescript
 distinctStringify<T>(): MonoTypeOperatorFunction<T>